Which characters die in Bullet Train?

 bullet train cast on the poster

-Bullet Train is a violent, action packed romp of a film, but which of these crazy characters actually kick the bucket?
+Bullet Train is a violent, action-packed romp, but which of these crazy characters dies in the movie?
+Let’s break it down.

-Bullet Train, Brad Pitt’s newest action film, has been opening to some mixed reviews – you can read ours here – but one thing that people seem to agree on is how fun the action.
+Brad Pitt’s action film opened to mixed reception — you can read our Bullet Train review here — but one thing that people seem to agree on is how fun the action is.

-That being said, the action isn’t super light-hearted. there’s some real bloody deaths in this film, in between all the zany martial arts and explosions.
+That being said, the action isn’t super light-hearted. there are some real bloody deaths in this film, between all the zany martial arts and explosions.

-So if you want to know beforehand who doesn’t make it out of the film alive, here are all the characters who die in Bullet Train, along with exactly how they died.
+So if you want to know beforehand who doesn’t make it out of the film alive, here are all the characters who die in Bullet Train, along with exactly how they went out.
+This is no longer a new movie, so spoilers ahead.

 The Wolf (Bad Bunny)